projectriff/projectriff.io/_docs/010-getting-started-on-minikube.md

 ### start your minikube cluster

 **NOTE:** _Beginning with Minikube v0.26.0 the default bootstrapper has changed to kubeadm which enables RBAC.
-Since our instructions currently depends on RBAC not beeing enabled you should use the localkube bootstrapper when creating the cluster._
+Since our instructions currently depend on RBAC not being enabled you should use the localkube bootstrapper when creating the cluster._

 ```sh